Skip to content

 Brown recluse spiders are well-adapted to living indoors and will produce offspring in homes.
 Their eggs are off-white or tan-colored and can be found in round or cone-shaped egg sacs.
 Each sac can contain up to 300 eggs.
 A good incentive for spider control measures!

-Brown recluse spiders are uniformly tan to dark brown in color.
-Both the legs and torso lack any banding, spines, or mottling.
-All adult brown recluses have a distinctive dark “violin-shaped” mark on their backs which often prompts the nickname “violin” or “fiddleback” spider.
+Brown recluse spiders are uniformly tan to dark brown.
+All adult brown recluses have a distinctive dark “violin-shaped” mark on their backs, which often prompts the nickname “violin” or “fiddleback” spider.
+Unlike wolf spiders and house spiders, which often get mistaken for brown recluses, their legs and torsos lack any banding, spines, or mottling.

-Because of their size, brown recluse spider identification can be tricky.
-A pest control expert can help identify a brown recluse or any other spider species in your home.
+Because of their similar appearance to many other spiders, brown recluse spider identification can be tricky.
+The most important thing to look for is the “violin” on the back.
+If you’re not sure, a pest control expert can help identify a brown recluse or any other spider species in your home.

 This spider is about 1.5” long and .25” in diameter, making it about the size of a paper clip.
-They are completely black except for the infamously distinctive red hourglass-shaped marking on their abdomen.
+They are completely black – often with a “glossy” or “shiny” appearance – except for the infamous red hourglass-shaped marking on their abdomen.

 Northern black widows also have a series of red spots along the middle of their abdomens.
 Some may possess white stripes on their abdomens.